Rabbival/N-Puzzle-With-Walls/README.md

     * Each numbered cell is a part of a cycle (for the sake of movability, so that the number can be moved out of its original cell)
 * Smart despawn and respawn - I tag all the numbers that get to stay in the next board and only remove the rest
     * This means that going down from a very large board to another large one is very efficient without damaging all other transitions
+* Responsive and informative UI system- Errors are printed to the screen when managing saved boards and board generation.
+Only usable buttons show at any given time.

 #### Acknowledgements